 The Gilbert Water Conservation office provides free educational programming for 4th and 6th grade classes throughout Gilbert.
-We incorporate science and math to teach children about the importance of water in the desert and how to conserve it.
+We utilize science and math to teach students about the importance of water in the desert and how to conserve it.

-Programs are available to the Higley Unified School District, Gilbert Public Schools, and private and charter schools within the Town of Gilbert.
+*Programs subject to availability.
+Available to the Higley Unified School District, Gilbert Public Schools, and private and charter schools within the Town of Gilbert.

 Gilbert Water Festival

-Gilbert Water Conservation also supports a Science, Technology, Engineering and Math (STEM) event called the Water Festival.
-Run by Arizona Project WET and led by community volunteers, the Water Festival immerses 4th graders and teachers alike in an educational field trip as well as pre- and post-field trip lessons to increase knowledge about where our water comes from and careers in science, technology, engineering, and math.
+The Water Festival is an annual Science, Technology, Engineering and Math (STEM) event sponsored by the Town of Gilbert and run by Arizona Project WET.
+Utilizing Town employees and business community volunteers, the Water Festival immerses 4th graders and teachers in an educational field trip to increase knowledge about our water resources, water conservation, and careers in science, technology, engineering, and math.

 The 9th Annual Gilbert Water Festival will be here before we know it… and we need your help!